Mark A. Bloomfield

 President & CEO

 For more than four decades, Mark has been a prominent voice in the media on current political and economic issues.
 On any given day, he may be interviewed on Fox Business Network at sunrise, and again as the market closes on CNBC.
 CNN noted, he is “well-schooled in the arts of both economics and politics and is one of the most influential figures operating behind the scenes in Congress.”
-Mark is a frequent contributor to The Wall Street Journal, where he was also the subject of The Weekend Interview.
+Mark is a frequent contributor to The Wall Street Journal, where he was the subject of The Weekend Interview and whose editorial board nicknamed him “Mr. Capital Gains.”
 Mark regularly contributes to Fortune and The Hill, Capitol Hill’s leading newspaper.

-Pınar Cebi Wilber’s research interests are diversified and include energy policy, tax policy, international trade and finance, and general government policy.
-Recently, Pınar has researched issues related to climate change legislation including the impact of such legislation on the U.S. economy.
+Pınar’s research interests are diversified and include energy policy, tax policy, international trade and finance, and general government policy.
+Recently, she has researched issues related to climate change legislation including the impact of such legislation on the U.S. economy.
 She has also done extensive research on the effect of government policies on retirement saving as well as the use of annuities in retirement.
+Pinar is also an adjunct professor in the Department of Economics at Georgetown University

 Drew Bond promotes the acceleration of energy innovation in America.
 He is an entrepreneur with a diverse background in business and public policy, with an emphasis on energy innovation and technology startups.
 In addition to his role at ACCF, he is the President & CEO of PowerField Energy, which offers the simplest ground-mounted solar energy systems in the world.